Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-18-an-alternative-to-undelete-in-osx-(and-hiding-the-trash-icon-in-the-dock).md

 (`ed` command is for editing, `-a` option is for “append”, `-t` is for the type of element you are appending, in this case an “elem” or element and `-n` for the name of the element).

 but for some reason append in XMLStarlet inserts the new element you are creating as a sibling to the element you selected in the xpath.
-So you seem to need to use the `-s` subnode command to insert elements as childnodes to the element the xpath selects.
+So you seem to need to use the `-s` subnode command to insert elements as childnodes of the element the xpath selects.

 To get the trash key via xpath, we can use